kelhammer/kelhammer.github.io/_posts/2016-10-27-assignment-three.markdown

 <br>
 There were two ways to get my work into multiple formats that I used throughout the process.
 The first way was by running a `pandoc` argument on the command line eg. `pandoc -S -o kelhammer.odt kelhammer.md`.
-The other way to covert documents was to run them through my script that used similar arguments.
+The other way to covert documents was to run them through my script that used similar flags and argument structure.
+I had the system walk the user through converting their file into each file type.
 <br>

 <h1> File List </h1>